 With everything set up, I have already started posting my thoughts here.
 I hope to continue to post more useful (at least, I think so 🙂 ) articles.

 Today I found this nice blog about boosting traffic to your blog.
 Very informative and useful.
 I am going to implement some of the concepts given there.
 I found technorati yesterday and became a member.
-The procedure for claiming the ownership of your blog seems to have changed a bit since that block was written.
+The procedure for claiming the ownership of your blog seems to have changed a bit since that blog was written.
 I am going to set up the FeedBurner account this week, when I have a few minutes.
 I already have the Chicklet Creator plugin installed and various feed buttons displayed on my blog for interim use.